preenet/SETAR/README.md

 # Thai_SA_Journal
-**State of the art in Thai Sentimental Analysis**
+**State of the arts in Thai Sentimental Analysis**
-This script extracted features from two sentimental corpora, kt4.0 (ours) and wisesight.
-By training from kt4.0 corpus, we expect to see an improvement in the wisesight and thaitale corpus in terms of classification performance.
+This script extracted features from two sentimental corpora, kt4.0 (ours collected data), thaitale, and wisesight.
+By training from the kt4.0 corpus, we expect to see an improvement in the wisesight and thaitale corpus in terms of classification performance.

-Several feature extraction methods were applied on text feature to both corpuses as follows:
+Several feature extraction methods were applied on text feature to both corpuses as follows:  s

 * Bag of words for unigram and bigrams
 * TF-IDF for unigram and bigrams